 Program Details and Courses

-The ACMS Online Mongolia Field School includes 9 course offerings spanning from Spring 2021 to Spring 2022.
+The ACMS Online Mongolia Field School includes 7 course offerings spanning from Spring to Fall 2021.
 The Online Field School is open to all participants, including undergraduate and graduate students, professionals, teachers and life-long learners interested in exploring aspects of Mongolia’s unique culture and geography.

 The lessons will be delivered in English.
 No prior knowledge of Mongolia or Mongolian is required.